Transfer Students Admission Requirements

 - CSU (California State University General Education Breadth Requirements)

 - A.A.
 (Associate of Arts)

-Note: Certification in any of the above three (3) plans, meets General Education requirements at Concordia with the exception of the Core Curriculum and Theology units requirements.
-For a list of Core Curriculum requirements for transfer students, see www.cui.edu/Core.
+Note: Certification of IGETC, CSU, or an A.A. or A.S. degree that meets the CSU General Education Breadth Requirements satisfies the General Education requirements at Concordia with the exception of the Enduring Questions & Ideas (Q&I) Core and Theology course requirements.
+For a list of Q&I Core requirements for transfer students see www.cui.edu/qi.